Dera, Amhara (woreda): 16th century

 In political terms, Dera only began to grow more in importance from the 16th century, when the Christian kingdom centre of gravity moved from Shewa to the Lake Tana region.
 One of the most decisive battle in Ethiopian history took place in the area near Wayna Dagna on 21 February 1543, when the Muslim forces of the Adal Sultanate and the Ottoman Empire were routed by the Amharas and their Portuguese allies.
 The Christians of Dera decimated the fleeing contingents of Ahmad ibn Ibrahim al-Ghazi defeated army.
 This victory preserved the very existence of the Christian realm.

 17th century

 In the 17th century, in Woreta, Dera's main town today.
 Emperor Fasilides built a church in honour of the female martyr and saint Walatta Petros.

 Overview

-Points of interest include the Tis Issat falls of the Abbay, and the old Portuguese bridge over the same river at Alata.
 A survey of the land in this woreda shows that 46% is arable or cultivable, 6% pasture, 1% forest or shrubland, 25% covered with water and the remaining 25.9% is considered degraded or other.
 Teff, corn, sorghum, cotton and sesame are important cash crops.

 The woreda of Dera was heavily affected by the flash floods in Ethiopia that started 6 September and receded by 26 September 2006.
 The heavy rain caused Lake Tana to overflow its banks, making thousands of people homeless.
 "Thousands of heads of cattle, whole silos of grain, and significant tracts of grazing and farmland have been washed away," according to IRIN.